 In light of the current situation regarding the corona virus and covid19, there is much uncertainty and anxiety.
-Whilst I am currently still able to offer face to face sessions, I also offer telephone and online support.
-This is secure and I will forward you details if you decide to attend this way.
+Whilst I am currently still able to offer face to face sessions, I mainly offer telephone and online support at the moment.
+This is to ensure everyone's safety.
+Either way though it is secure and I will forward you details if you decide to attend.
 So please do contact me.
 Warmest regards.
 Debbie

-I usually see clients on one to one basis in my discreet and comfortable room.
-I also work with couples to help with anything regarding their relationship.
-I am experienced in working with individuals from 11 upwards, through school, college and university though I currently only see age 16 and above.
+I usually see clients on one to one basis in my discreet and comfortable room and also work with couples to help with anything regarding their relationship.
+As well as clients coming to me privately, I also receive referrals from many agencies, organisations and insurance companies.

 My work with clients is confidential and I work according to the code and ethics of the British Association of Counsellors and Psychotherapists (BACP).
 As a member of BACP I am bound by its ethical framework for good practise in Counselling and Psychotherapy and subject to the professional conduct procedure therein.

 Training, qualifications & experience

 In April 2015 I gained my Senior Accreditation qualification having now worked with clients for over 16 years.

 I trained at the University of East London and have a Post Graduate Diploma in Therapeutic Counselling Integrative).